 Leftovers are sometimes tested to find out if they are contaminated.
 In some outbreaks, local health officials have gathered leftover food suspected of being the source of an illness.
 For this reason, it is extremely important that you talk to a lawyer before throwing out leftover food from a restaurant.

-Our law firm has filed a lawsuit against Chicken and Rice Guys for E. coli food poisoning.
-Our clients is one of at least 15 people sickened in an E. coli outbreak associated with eating food from a Chicken & Rice Guys (CNR) truck or restaurant.
-To date, there are 15 reported cases, 9 of them people from Boston.
-Attorneys Brendan Flaherty and Ryan Osterholm filed the suit on April 18, 2017.
+Our law firm has filed a lawsuit against Chicken and Rice Guys for E. coli.
+Our client is one of at least 15 people sickened in an outbreak associated with eating food from a Chicken & Rice Guys (CNR) truck or restaurant.
+At least 15 people were sickened, 9 of them people from Boston.
+Attorneys Brendan Flaherty and Ryan Osterholm filed the suit on April 18.
 To contact Brendan and Ryan about a lawsuit for compensation, call 1-888-377-8900 (toll free).
 Please note that this is not a class action and that our national food safety law firm files individual suits on behalf of people sickened in outbreaks.
 If you have questions about this, please ask Brendan and Ryan during your free consultation.

-Attorney Ryan Osterholm is representing a man who was diagnosed with Salmonella poisoning after eating at Duffy’s Bar and Grill in Osseo, Minnesota.
+Attorney Ryan Osterholm is representing a man who was diagnosed with Salmonella after eating at Duffy’s Bar and Grill in Osseo, Minnesota in 2017.
 Ryan’s client is one of 5 people whose Salmonella Enteritidis infections may be associated with Duffy’s, according to the Minnesota Department of Health (MDH), which is investigating the outbreak.

-Our national food safety law firm was contacted on February 9, 2017, by a person who was diagnosed with a Salmonella infection after eating at the MOOO restaurant located in Boston’s XV Beacon Hotel, and attorneys Brendan Flaherty and Ryan Osterholm are representing this person.
+Our law firm is representing people who were was diagnosed with Salmonella after eating at the MOOO restaurant located in Boston’s XV Beacon Hotel early in 2017, and attorneys Brendan Flaherty and Ryan Osterholm are representing this person.
 There are at least 7 others from Massachusetts who may have been sickened.
 It is possible that people from other states were also sickened in this outbreak.
 If you were sickened, submit the form below or call 1-888-377-8900 (toll free).

-Pritzker Hageman attorneys Ryan Osterholm and Brendan Flaherty filed a lawsuit against Pappas Restaurants, Inc., owner of Pappadeaux Seafood Kitchen in Phoenix.
+Pritzker Hageman attorneys Ryan Osterholm and Brendan Flaherty filed a lawsuit on September 27, 2016, against Pappas Restaurants, Inc., owner of Pappadeaux Seafood Kitchen in Phoenix.
 The suit was filed on behalf of a woman who contracted a Salmonella infection after eating at the Pappadeaux Seafood Kitchen located at 11051 North Black Canyon Highway, Phoenix, Arizona 85029.

-Our law firm filed a lawsuit today, July 8, 2016, against Carbòn Live Fire Mexican Grill in Chicago on behalf of a woman who contracted E. coli food poisoning in an outbreak that has sickened at least 50 people.
+On July 8, 2016, our law firm filed a lawsuit against Carbòn Live Fire Mexican Grill in Chicago on behalf of a client who is part of an outbreak that has sickened at least 50 people.
 We are also representing several other people who were diagnosed with E. coli after eating at the Carbòn located at 300 W. 26th Street.

-Attorney Ryan Osterholm, national food safety lawyer, filed the first lawsuit against Pizza Ranch today, March 17, 2016, on behalf of the family of S.S., a 7-year-old girl from Kansas who was sickened in an E. coli outbreak associated with eating at a Pizza Ranch restaurant.
+On March 17, 2016, Ryan Osterholm filed the first lawsuit against Pizza Ranch on behalf of the family of S.S., a little girl from Kansas who was sickened in an E. coli outbreak associated with eating at a Pizza Ranch restaurant.
 Our young client is one of 13 people from 9 states sickened in the outbreak: Iowa, Illinois, Kansas, Minnesota, Nebraska, New Jersey, North Carolina South Dakota, and Wisconsin.

-October and November 2015: Attorneys Brendan Flaherty and Ryan Osterholm filed a lawsuit against Chipotle for alleged E. coli food poisoning.
-The outbreak has sickened over 20 people in Washington and over 10 in Oregon.
+Attorneys Brendan Flaherty and Ryan Osterholm filed a lawsuit against Chipotle for a client who was par of an outbreak in October and November of 2015 that sickened over 20 people in Washington and over 10 in Oregon.
 The suit involves the Chipotle at 7715 NE 5th Avenue, #109, Vancouver, Washington.

-September 2015: 17 Chipotle restaurants in Minnesota have been associated with Salmonella Newport, according to the Minnesota Department of Health.
-Locations involved to date are the following: 7 Corners (Minneapolis), Bloomington, Calhoun, Crystal, Hopkins, Maple Grove, Maplewood, Minnetonka, Richfield, Ridgedale, Rochester, Shoreview, St. Cloud, St. Louis Park, St. Paul Lawson, Uptown, and US Bank Plaza (Minneapolis).
+In September of 2015, seventeen Chipotle restaurants in Minnesota were associated with Salmonella Newport, according to the Minnesota Department of Health.
+Locations involved to date are the following: 7 Corners (in Minneapolis near the University of Minnesota), Bloomington, Calhoun, Crystal, Hopkins, Maple Grove, Maplewood, Minnetonka, Richfield, Ridgedale, Rochester, Shoreview, St. Cloud, St. Louis Park, St. Paul Lawson, Uptown, and US Bank Plaza (Minneapolis).

 Attorneys Ryan Osterholm and Brendan Flaherty filed a lawsuit against Red Lobster on September 7, 2015, on behalf of a child who allegedly ate at the restaurant located in Oakdale, Minnesota, and then was diagnosed with a Salmonella Poona infection.
 The lawsuit alleges that the child’s case is one of hundreds linked to cucumbers distributed by Andrew & Williamson.
 The firm also has other clients sickened in the nationwide outbreak, which prompted a cucumber recall.
 Read about the first Red Lobster lawsuit filed for tainted cucumbers.